To maximize the benefits of your recent trade show experience, remember the great vendors you just saw, keep those catalogs, and stay social.

-Plan in advance to have enough staff, tools and all the coffee you will need on hand so you can efficiently process your shipments and enjoy the day of unpacking your shiny new product, ready to hit the shelves.
+Plan in advance so you’ll have enough staff, tools, and coffee on hand in order to efficiently process your shipments and enjoy the day of unpacking your shiny new product — ready to hit the shelves!

 Although a trade show may only last a few days, the knowledge, opportunities. and relationships seeded there can last a lifetime.

 Just a little preparation and organization can help you maximize the benefits of those few days and springboard your business to new heights over the coming months.
 Even better, now you’ve planted those seeds with these post-trade show tips, you can return to future shows, ready to reconnect and keep on growing.